PrusaOwners/prusaowners/hoodloader2.md

 wget https://raw.githubusercontent.com/NicoHood/HoodLoader2/master/avr/bootloaders/HexFiles/HoodLoader2_0_5_Mega_atmega32u2.hex
 avrdude -c usbasp -p m32u2 -U lfuse:w:0xEF:m -U hfuse:w:0xD8:m -U efuse:w:0xFC:m -U flash:w:HoodLoader2_0_5_Mega_atmega32u2.hex:i
 ```
 Presumably this can be adapted to other programmers by changing the avrdude command.

+4) Disconnect everything.
+Connect power and USB back to your Einsy.
+Run the following command if connected to a linux based system such as a Raspberry Pi:
+`ls /dev/serial/by-id/`
+The output should be:
+`usb-NicoHood_HoodLoader2_Mega-if00`
+5) You are now ready to print with improved communication stability.